 Age UK London will organise all its activities to ensure that diversity is valued and equality of opportunity promoted.
 It will develop and promote policies, services and actions that will make a real difference in its role as an employer, in its work with its different user organisations and in its involvement with volunteers and trustees.

 Harassment of any kind (specifically in the areas covered by the policy) will be considered a disciplinary offence.
 Harassment may involve derogatory and discriminatory remarks, ridicule, unwanted physical contact, demands for favours, or physical assault; staff members, volunteers or anyone connected with the organisation could be liable for dismissal for gross misconduct and any trustee or volunteer found to have breached this policy will be asked to resign.
 Harassment of any kind is breach of this policy; it could be construed as gross misconduct and would be liable to dismissal if the case is proven.

-We will ensure all older people, trustees, volunteers, employees and the public are treated fairy and consistently without discrimination.
+We will ensure all older people, trustees, volunteers, employees and the public are treated fairly and consistently without discrimination.